 The direct torque control DTC was introduced to give a fast and good dynamic torque and can be considered as an alternative to the field oriented control FOC technique.
 Two problems usually associated with DTC drives which are based on hysteresis comparators are: variable switching frequency and inaccurate stator flux estimation which can degrade the drive performance.
 The effect of proposed method has been proven by simulations.
-It is concluded that the proposed control produces better results for transient state operation then the conventional control.
+It is concluded that the proposed control produces better results for transient state operation and steady state then the conventional control.

-In this paper, a DTC systems using three-level GTO voltage source inverter is presented it is suitable for high-power and high-voltage applications.
+In this paper, a DTC systems using five-level GTO voltage source inverter is presented it is suitable for high-power and high-voltage applications.
 We enhance the DTC approach by introducing two multi-level hysteresis comparators for flux and torque control.
-We impose the flux angle detection procedure by defining twelve sectors of space and establish a larger table of knowledge rules.